HL7/fhir-for-fair/input/pagecontent/FHIRandRDAMetrics.md

 <td>RDA-A1-02M</td>
 <td>Metadata can be accessed manually (i.e. with human intervention)</td>
 <td>Essential</td>
-<td>This is not related to the FHIR standard, but on the capabilities offered by the system/platform implementing the services.</td>
+<td><p>This is not related to the FHIR standard, but on the capabilities offered by the system/platform implementing the services.</p>
+<p>The metadata FHIR resources should provide information on how to access the data, if a manual access is foreseen.</p></td>
-<td><p>Concerning the ability to identify FAIR metadata as distinct and identifiable FHIR resource(s), please refer to item RDA-F1-01M</p>
+<td>Concerning the ability to identify FAIR metadata as distinct and identifiable FHIR resource(s), please refer to item RDA-F1-01M</td>
-<p>Recommendation: the metadata FHIR resources should provide information on how to access the data, if direct access is not available or possible.</p></td>
 </tr>
 <tr style="border: 1px solid gray; ">
 <td>RDA-A1-02D</td>
 <td>Data can be accessed manually (i.e. with human intervention)</td>
 <td>Essential</td>
 <td>See RDA-A1-02M</td>
-<td><p>See RDA-A1-02M</p>
-<p>Here we may also consider access to the data through a software program, as in the case of distributed privacy preserving data mining.</p></td>
+<td>See RDA-A1-02M</td>
 </tr>
 <tr style="border: 1px solid gray; ">
 <td>RDA-A1-03M</td>